Course Outline

 - Accessing options via Right-Click functionality.

-- Saving results.
+- Saving analysis results.

 - Lab exercises and case studies.

-Quantitative analysis.
+- Quantitative analysis.

 - Protocol-specific analysis (e.g., TCP Stream Graphs).

-- Advanced custom statistics with I/O Graph.
+- Advanced custom statistics using I/O Graph.

 - Flow visualization.